-Rockets 2022-2023 Player Previews: Derrick Favors
+Rockets 2022-2023 player previews: Derrick Favors

 Let’s not be so hasty, and see what Favors, Derrick could do for the current Rockets team.

 Anyhow, Favors has been a good, not great, player during his NBA tenure.
 The perception of Favors performance has probably been clouded by his high draft status.
-He’s been a disappointing #3 pick, but a solid backup center, or starting power forward of the old school.
+He’s been a disappointing number three pick, but a solid backup center, or starting power forward of the old school.

-Favors was drafted when bigs weren’t expected to shoot 3pt shots, and he doesn’t.
+Favors was drafted when bigs weren’t expected to shoot three-point shots, and he doesn’t.
 He truly doesn’t.
-Favors holds career average of 19.8% from deep, so it’s best not to ask.
+Favors holds career average of 19.8 percent from deep, so it’s best not to ask.

 I can see the value in having an effective, tough, big man on the bench to either spell Sengun and Smith (as Favors can swing that way), or provide an example to the likes of Alpie, Usman and Jabari.
 If the Rockets find themselves to be unexpectedly decent, he could be very handy.
 Being able to put a competent, experienced, big man into a close game has advantages.